skananitos/MEANtutorials/mongodb-tutorial/intro.md

-/*
-	Author: Eftychia Koletsou
-	version: 0.0.1
-*/

 ## Start MongoDB Server

-Open a new CMD window and start the server by giving the `mongod` command.
+Open a new terminal/cmd window and start the server by giving the `mongod` command.

 ## Import data

 Retrieve the data from the **dataset.json** file and save to a file named pizzeria-dataset.json on your C:\Users\user-name path (user-name is the name that you use on your PC).

-Open another CMD window and use the following commant to insert the documents into the *pizzeria* collection in the *testdb* database.
+Open another terminal/cmd window and use the following commant to insert the documents into the *pizzeria* collection in the *testdb* database.
 If the collection already exists in the *testdb* database the operation will be **drop** the *pizzeria* collection first.

 `mongoimport --db testdb --collection pizzeria --drop --file pizzeria-dataset.json`